koffiebaard/Sublimey/README.md

 - On the tab "Features", go to "Default Results".
 There you can specify folders to search through and filetypes to search.

-- Add your Sublime project folder to the Search Scope using the "+"
+- Add your Sublime project folder to the Search Scope using the "+" near the box listing the searched folders

 - Press the "Advanced" button on the same screen and drag one of the .scpt files in there.
-It will recognize the filetype and make it searchable
+It will recognize the filetype (Apple Script) and make it searchable

 - Voila, you can now open Sublime projects through Alfred by typing the name.
 When the project's already opened it will simply show you the window.